jwn-20211030

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk.

 We discussed our interest rate risk and foreign currency exchange risk in our 2020 Annual Report.
 There have been no material changes to these risks since that time.
+Item 4.
+Controls and Procedures.

 DISCLOSURE CONTROLS AND PROCEDURES